How to Measure for a Patio Pet Door How to Measure for a Patio Pet Door

 include a locking device.
 Please see the information provided for the

 Patio Pet Door you are interested in.
 Some units include a pin lock

 mechanism or an adjustable brace bar that is mounted on the back of the

 sliding glass door.
 This allows for the brace bar to wedge against the

 opposite wall.
 Most customers will use a fitted dowel or "stick" that

 is placed into the track on the floor behind the sliding door for the

 See our high end security locks for Patio Pet Doors, and all Window Pet Doors ......Accessory Locks

-The width of a Patio Pet Door will vary with the size of pet opening you select.
-The rule of thumb is that that you can add 4 inches to the width of the pet opening selected to determine the overall width of your panel.
+3. SPACE REQUIRED The width of a Patio Pet Door will vary with the size of pet opening you select.
+The rule of thumb is that that you can add 4 or 5 inches to the width of the pet opening selected to determine the overall width of your panel.
 This will mean that you will lose this amount of space in your sliding door opening.
 Sliding doors are on average have 3 foot opening, so after the installation of an insert; you may find that there is little to no room left for pedestrian traffic.
-Customers who like having the ability to put in and take out a Patio Pet Door very frequently (even every day) choose the Ideal Patio Pet Door
+Customers who like having the ability to put in and take out a Patio Pet Door very frequently (even every day) choose any of the Single Pane Models.